International Speedway Corporation: Penske merger

-Today
+Final years and acquisition by NASCAR

-Today, the company owns 13 active tracks which collectively hold 18 of the 36 events on the schedule of NASCAR's premier competition, the NASCAR Cup Series.
-Twelve of the thirteen host a Sprint Cup race (the thirteenth being Route 66 Raceway, a dragstrip).
-In addition to the stock car racing that NASCAR is famous for, ISC tracks also host IndyCar Series races, USCC, Grand-Am, IMSA GT and SCCA sports car races, WKA go-kart races and AMA motorcycle races.
-Besides NASCAR, other stock car series like IROC and ARCA use their tracks.
+When it merged with NASCAR, the company owned 13 active tracks which collectively held 18 of the 36 events on the schedule of the NASCAR Cup Series.
+In addition to the stock car racing that NASCAR is famous for, ISC tracks also hosted IndyCar Series races, USCC, Grand-Am, IMSA GT and SCCA sports car races, WKA go-kart races and AMA motorcycle races.
+Besides NASCAR, other stock car series like IROC and ARCA used their tracks.

-The company's other holdings include the Motor Racing Network, a radio network that broadcasts NASCAR events, and Americrown, a food service business that operates concession stands at its tracks.
+The company's other holdings included the Motor Racing Network, a radio network that broadcasts NASCAR events, and Americrown, a food service business that operates concession stands at its tracks.
 In 2005, ISC partnered with Speedway Motorsports, Inc. to form Motorsports Authentics, a company that markets and distributes NASCAR-related souvenirs and collectibles.

-Until May 20, 2019, ISC was a separate company from NASCAR, but controlled by the France family.
+Prior to 2019, ISC was a separate company from NASCAR, but was also controlled by the France family.
 About 35% of the stock in ISC was owned by the heirs of NASCAR founder Bill France and the remainder traded on the stock market.
 Lesa Kennedy is CEO and Jim France is Chairman.
-On May 20, 2019, it was announced that NASCAR would acquire ISC and take it private.
+On May 20, 2019, it was announced that NASCAR would fully acquire ISC and take it private.
 The sale was completed on October 21, 2019.

-ISC is still headquartered in Daytona Beach, Florida near Daytona International Speedway.
-ISC is working on a new development called ONE DAYTONA that will feature anchor tenants Bass Pro Shops, Cobb (CMX) Theatres and a Marriott Autograph Collection hotel.